husteeri/python-usb-examples/README.md

 # Hardware examples

-This is a companion repository for the scripts communicating through the Arduino Bridge: https://github.com/husteeri/usb-peripheral-bridge
+This is a companion repository for the scripts communicating through the Arduino Bridge: https://github.com/husteeri/usb-peripheral-bridge.

+The primary drive behind this project was the ability to quickly test, debug, and even fully control these and similar hardware circuits directly from a PC.

 ## Serial port devices